 Understanding Primary Immunodeficiency

-There are nearly 300 types of Primary Immunodeficiency (PI).1 These disorders all have differences, but the big thing they have in common is that they all cause the immune system to not work right, making it harder to fight off infections.
-These infections can happen anywhere in the body, and they can be hard to get rid of.2
+There are greater than 350 types of Primary Immunodeficiency (PI).1 These disorders all have differences, but the big thing they have in common is that they all cause the immune system to not work right, making it harder to fight off infections.
+These infections can happen anywhere in the body, they can be hard to get rid of and often recur.

 Some of the more common types of PI include selective IgA deficiency, common variable immune deficiency (CVID), X-linked agammaglobulinemia (XLA), and severe combined immune deficiency (SCID).2